BrutLogic/Post/README.md

                     # ☝️ For reply and streaming
             )
 ```

-The Discord part is implemented, so you don't have to care.
+**If you're not fluent in Python**: let me explain clearly what that code does:
+- When a message is sent on Discord, in the channel `#coder-agent`, the agent `CoderAgent` will be invoked with the content of the Discord message.

+By the way, this is actual code that works (and that will be shared with my community).

-The `@Event.on('discord_message')` behave exactly as you'd expect, I simply don't have to think about it anymore.
+Should you join my community: The `@Event.on('discord_message')` behave exactly as you'd expect, I simply don't have to think about it anymore, and you won't have either.

 ### How would we expect **CoderAgent** to behave ?